mmick66/electrate/README.md

 This is a base [Electron](https://electronjs.org/) + [React.js](https://reactjs.org/) setup based on the [Quick Start Guide](http://electron.atom.io/docs/tutorial/quick-start).

+I have written more about this [over on Medium](https://medium.com/@michael.m/creating-an-electron-and-react-template-5173d086549a).

 ## Installing

 To clone and run this repository you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
 From your command line: